 - central processing unit (CPU) The chip that functions as the "brain" of the computer.
 It takes information from outside sources, such as memory or keyboard input, processes the information, and sends the results to another device that uses the information. - character Any letter, number, or symbol you can use on the computer.
 Some characters are non-printing characters, such as a paragraph break in a word-processing program.
 A character occupies one byte of computer storage. - chip A small piece of silicon containing computer logic and circuits for processing, memory, input/output, and/or control functions.
-Chips are mounted on printed circuit boards. - click To press and release the primary control button adjacent to the Dual Pointing Device or the mouse button without moving the Dual Pointing Device or mouse.
-In the Windows® operating system, this refers to the Dual Pointing Device left control button or the left mouse button, unless otherwise stated.
+Chips are mounted on printed circuit boards. - click To press and release the pointing device's primary button without moving the pointing device.
+In the Windows[®] operating system, this refers to the pointing device's left button, unless otherwise stated.
 See also double-click. - color palette A set of specified colors that establishes the colors that can be displayed on the screen at a particular time. - compatibility The extent to which computers, programs, or devices can work together harmoniously, using the same commands, formats, or language as another. - configuration (1) The collection of components that make up a single computer system.
 (2) How parts of the system are set up (that is, configured). - controller A device that controls the transfer of data from a computer to a peripheral device and vice versa.
 For example, disk drives, monitors, keyboards, and printers all require controllers. - CPU See central processing unit (CPU). - CPU cache A section of very fast memory residing between the CPU and the computer's main memory that temporarily stores data and instructions the CPU will need to execute commands and programs.
 See also cache, L1 cache, L2 cache. - cursor A symbol that indicates the current position on the screen.
 The shape of the cursor varies, depending on the program you are using and what you are doing.